 This fresh, easy to make Purple Cabbage Pineapple Coleslaw is sweet and naturally free of the top-8 food allergens, making it a safe, plant-based anti-inflammatory recipe for everyone in the family to enjoy.

 This Purple Cabbage Pineapple Coleslaw has been proudly sponsored by my friends at Hook Line and Savor.
 As always, all opinions expressed are my own.

 Allergen Friendly Foods

-Everyone wants food that tastes delicious, is nutritious and good for our bodies, that is also simple and easy to prepare, especially families who are managing food allergies.
+Everyone wants food that tastes delicious, is nutritious and good for our bodies, and that is also simple and easy to prepare.
+This is especially true for families who are managing food allergies or food sensitivities.

-That is why I made this Purple Cabbage Pineapple coleslaw free of the Top 8 Allergens: wheat, milk, fish, shellfish, tree nuts, peanuts, eggs, soybeans and even sesame.
+That is why I made this Purple Cabbage Pineapple coleslaw which is free of the Top 8 Allergens: wheat, milk, fish, shellfish, tree nuts, peanuts, eggs, soybeans,

 This was the first year that we grew our own cabbage in the garden, and it did surprisingly well, so I used my homegrown purple cabbage for this recipe, but you can cut down on preparation time by buying shredded purple cabbage from the grocery store.